-The perfect lawn provides a simple but stunning centrepiece for the garden, waiting to be framed by borders and planting.
-Maintaining your lawn needn’t be a chore.
-With a few simple steps, you can transform your lawn into a lush, striped lawn worthy of any bowling alley.
-Here are our top tips on how to care for your perfect lawn.
+The perfect lawn ideal provides a simple but stunning centrepiece for the garden, waiting to be framed by borders and planting.
+Whilst it is often considered so, maintaining your lawn shouldn’t be a chore.
+With a few simple regular steps, you can transform your lawn into a lush, striped lawn worthy of any bowling alley.

 Autumn Lawncare

-Best time to scarify your lawn in the UK
+Best Time to Scarify Your Lawn in the UK

 Like any plant, the key to healthy grass is taking care of the roots.
 Make sure the root gets maximum oxygen by doing all you can to improve drainage.
 The best way to do this is through aeration.